hsf-training/hsf-training-docker/_episodes/06-dockerfiles.md

 ~~~
 {: .source}

-and fill it with a modified version of the above Dockerfile, where we now copy `install_python_deps.sh` from the local working directory into the container and use it to install the specified python dependencies:
+and fill it with a modified version of the above Dockerfile, where we now copy `install_python_deps.sh` from the local working directory into the container and use it to install the specified Python dependencies:

 ~~~dockerfile
 # Dockerfile.copy